sourcefabric-innovation/imagesearch/docs/general.md

 * We should get a description how to make a deployment, backup and recovery.

 * Return proper HTTP status codes for every request;
-  i.e. on a failure, 40x status code should be returned, with reason phrase simply describing what got wrong.
+  e.g. on a failure, 40x status code should be returned, with reason phrase simply describing what got wrong.